Download This Sample

-- Gen. Daniel “Chappie” James flew fighter aircraft in the Korean and Vietnam wars and rose to become the first African American four-star general in the Air Force.
+- Gen. Daniel “Chappie” James flew fighter aircraft in the Korean and Vietnam wars and rose to become the first black four-star general in the Air Force.

-- John H. Leahr, who logged 329 hours of combat flying time, and after his illustrious military career, went on to be one of America’s first African-American stockbrokers.
+- John H. Leahr logged 329 hours of combat flying time, and after his illustrious military career, went on to be one of America’s first black stockbrokers.